ebargtuo/nanoc-html-compress-filter/README.md

         end
     end

-You can optional output the errors found in your HTML by Nokogiri:
+You can optionally output the errors found in your HTML by Nokogiri:

     filter :html_compress, :show_errors => true

 This filter should only be used on HTML, so apply it after erb, markdown and other filters which you may use.

 ## Details ##

 The filter uses Nokogiri to parse the HTML and reduce the filesize in the following basic ways: